 Mediation Courses and Classes Overview

-Mediation courses are available through certificate, bachelor's degree and master's degree programs.
-Mediation classes cover communication and negotiation techniques that can help others through difficult legal, personal, or professional disputes.
+Mediation courses are available through certificate, bachelor's degree, and master's degree programs.
+They cover communication and negotiation techniques that can help others through difficult legal, personal, or professional disputes.
 Continue reading for an overview of mediation classes.

-Some courses in mediation may require enrollment in a academic field of study, while others may be offered as professional development workshops for those employed in related fields.
+Some courses in mediation require enrollment in an academic field of study, while others are offered as professional development workshops for those employed in related fields.
 Topics covered in mediation courses introduce students to interpersonal communication and negotiation skills.
-Coursework often includes case-studies and role-playing exercises that raise awareness of issues surrounding substance abuse, child custody, divorce, and domestic violence.
+Coursework often includes case studies and role-playing exercises that raise awareness of issues surrounding substance abuse, child custody, divorce, and domestic violence.

 List of Courses

-Read on to find out about the classes that are typically offered in academic programs in the field of mediation.
+Read on to find out about classes that are typically offered in academic programs in mediation.